jasonjson/jasonjson.github.io/_posts/2015-10-21-number-of-islands-ii.markdown

 - Algorithm
 categories:
 - DFS Backtracking
-- Matrix
-- Hard
 author: Jason
 ---
-<p><strong><em>Given a n,m which means the row and column of the 2D matrix and an array of pair A( size k).
+**Given a n,m which means the row and column of the 2D matrix and an array of pair A( size k).
 Originally, the 2D matrix is all 0 which means there is only sea in the matrix.
 The list pair has k operator and each operator has two integer A[i].x, A[i].y means that you can change the grid matrix[A[i].x][A[i].y] from sea to island.
-Return how many island are there in the matrix after each operator.</em></strong></p>
+Return how many island are there in the matrix after each operator.**

 ``` java